gxc1998github/T-dance-classifier/README.md

 We use a convolutional neural network to classify individual dance frames, then run that network over the frames of the video being analyzed in order to determine its overall style.
 We also explore different ways of retrieving frames from the videos to determine which method results in the most accurate overall classification.

-REWRITE!!!
+Our project was ultimately unsuccessful: our model was unable to classify dance videos with substantial accuracy.
+In the future, we plan to train our model with a more extensive dataset to see if that improves the results at all.

 ---

 ## Problem
 For our project, we wanted to be able to classify a dance video with one of 16 different dance styles based on the movements performed in the video.
+We broke this down into three subproblems:

+  (1) Classifying individual movements by dance style with the use of a neural network, then training a model with a pre-existing data set
+  (2) Collecting a video from YouTube and breaking it into individual frames, allowing us to form our own data set
-We broke this down into three subproblems: classifying individual movements with a dance style, breaking the video down into frames, and classifying the video based on what category the majority of its frames fall into.
+  (3) Classifying the video data with our model and outputting a suggested dance style based on which category the majority of its frames fall into

 ---